bphenriques/explorer-hugo-theme/README.md

 ## Overview

-This is my personal fork of [@alex-shpak](https://github.com/alex-shpak)'s [Hugo Book](https://github.com/alex-shpak/hugo-book) theme (MIT License) that I have been using in my [Digital Garden](https://bphenriques.github.io/knowledge-base).
+This is my personal theme that I am currently using in my [Digital Garden](https://bphenriques.github.io/knowledge-base) (based on [@alex-shpak](https://github.com/alex-shpak)'s [Hugo Book](https://github.com/alex-shpak/hugo-book) theme).

-I am building this theme to build my personal Digital Garden and to learn more about Hugo theming and web-development.
+I created this theme to learn more about Hugo theming and web-development, and I am sharing to contribute to the Digital Garden community and to learn more about

-Do not expect the same set of functionalities as the upstream theme (e.g., menu and localization) but expect some additional ones such as:
+What will you find here:
-- Backlinks
+- Automatic backlink generation.
-- Explorable graph
+- Automatic graph generator to explore one's notes.
-- Colored Tag exploration
+- Tag menu to explore your notes.

-Last and not the least, this theme is still **beta**.
+Last and not the least, this theme is still **in construction**.
 If you like this theme feel free to contribute!
-I am no front-end expert and there is so much room for improvement!

 Thank you!